direktiv/direktiv/scripts/api/api.md

 GET /api/functions/namespaces/{namespace}/function/{serviceName}/revisions
 ```

-Watch the revision list of a namespace scoped knative service
+Watch the revision list of a namespace scoped knative service.
-Note: This is a Server-Sent-Event endpoint, and will not work with the default swagger client
+Note: This is a Server-Sent-Event endpoint, and will not work with the default swagger client.

 #### Produces
   * text/event-stream